EARLY /MID-CAREER REPRESENTATIVES

 Nicola is passionate about educating the next generation and mentoring junior scientists, and through serving on national and international committees within her discipline strives to contribute to the global effort of supporting early-career and female scientists.

-LAKSHINI HERAT
+DR LAKSHINI HERAT - DEPUTY CHAIR

 Lakshini is a Research Fellow at the Royal Perth Hospital Research Foundation, currently working at the Translation Research Laboratory - Dobney Hypertension Centre, School of Biomedical Sciences, University of Western Australia.
 Her pre-clinical research focuses on identifying pleiotropic mechanisms of anti-diabetic treatments in the context of cardiometabolic disorders and related complications.
 Lakshini's long-term goal is to translate research findings into new therapies to improve health outcomes for cardiometabolic disorders and related complications.